 Students who major in Political Science learn how to probe, analyze, and engage in critical thinking about such questions.
-Our majors take a research methods course and a normative political theory course that provide them with a broad foundation of concepts and methods for developing their own answers to these and other questions and for evaluating the validity of answers other people present.
-Our students get to sharpen their analytical and research skills in the other courses they take in each of our subfields:
+The curriculum provides theories and concepts, relevant information and tools for investigation for students to develop their own answers.
+In addition to courses in research methods and political theory, our students get to sharpen their analytical and research skills in courses they take in each of our subfields:

 - American Politics and Public Policy